 Next-level sausage rolls, doughnuts and yes, pies (they once did a bacon French toast number), are the order of the day at Piefee, along with your favourite internet-breaking hot drink served in a biscuit pie cup, the Piefee (pie+coffee).
 Complete with sprinkle rim and chocolate coating, they might even pop a unicorn on top if you ask nicely.
 Any of these delicious goodies can be yours for less than $10.

 You can’t have cheap eats without kebabs, and we sure like a good one.
-At Sensational Chicken / NZ Kebabs, $12 will get you a large kebab, $12.50 a large kebab on chips, and $13 a large kebab on rice.
+At Sensational Chicken, $10 will get you a lamb kebab, $12 a Hawaiian Vege Burger, and $10 cajun chicken on rice.
 Now that’s cheap.

 Bird On A Wire